 Let us now describe the space of relative chains in the aforementioned Lie algebras.
-First, we remind, that these infinite-dimensional Lie algebras are topological.
-The underlying topology coming from the topology on formal power series.
-The linear continuous functions on the formal power series on a vector space is the polynomial ring on the dual space.
+First, we recall, that these infinite-dimensional Lie algebras are topological.
+The underlying topology comes from the topology on formal power series.
+The linear continuous functions on the vector space of formal power series is the polynomial ring on the dual space.
 In particular, we have the following identity:

-We use the usual dual sign $*$ having in mind that one should take the linear continuous dual.
+We use the usual dual sign ``$*$'' having in mind that one should take the linear continuous dual.